Memristor: Criticisms

 The HP Labs result was published in the scientific journal Nature.

 Following this claim, Leon Chua has argued that the memristor definition could be generalized to cover all forms of two-terminal non-volatile memory devices based on resistance switching effects.
 Chua also argued that the memristor is the oldest known circuit element, with its effects predating the resistor, capacitor, and inductor.
-There are, however, some serious doubts as to whether a genuine memristor can actually exist in physical reality.
+However, there are doubts as to whether a memristor can actually exist in physical reality.
 Additionally, some experimental evidence contradicts Chua's generalization since a non-passive nanobattery effect is observable in resistance switching memory.
 A simple test has been proposed by Pershin and Di Ventra to analyze whether such an ideal or generic memristor does actually exist or is a purely mathematical concept.
 Up to now, there seems to be no experimental resistance switching device (ReRAM) which can pass the test.

 These devices are intended for applications in nanoelectronic memory devices, computer logic, and neuromorphic/neuromemristive computer architectures.
 In 2013, Hewlett-Packard CTO Martin Fink suggested that memristor memory may become commercially available as early as 2018.
 In March 2012, a team of researchers from HRL Laboratories and the University of Michigan announced the first functioning memristor array built on a CMOS chip.

 According to the original 1971 definition, the memristor is the fourth fundamental circuit element, forming a non-linear relationship between electric charge and magnetic flux linkage.
 In 2011, Chua argued for a broader definition that includes all two-terminal non-volatile memory devices based on resistance switching.
 Williams argued that MRAM, phase-change memory and ReRAM are memristor technologies.
 Some researchers argued that biological structures such as blood and skin fit the definition.
 Others argued that the memory device under development by HP Labs and other forms of ReRAM are not memristors, but rather part of a broader class of variable-resistance systems, and that a broader definition of memristor is a scientifically unjustifiable land grab that favored HP's memristor patents.

 In 2011, Meuffels and Schroeder noted that one of the early memristor papers included a mistaken assumption regarding ionic conduction.
 In 2012, Meuffels and Soni discussed some fundamental issues and problems in the realization of memristors.
 They indicated inadequacies in the electrochemical modeling presented in the Nature article "The missing memristor found" because the impact of concentration polarization effects on the behavior of metal−TiO2−x−metal structures under voltage or current stress was not considered.
-This critique was referred to by Valov et al. in 2013.